iamvivien/iamvivien.github.io/README.md

 Upon successfully login into the player page, the player will have three options to choose from.
 They are "Rules & Regulations", "Tutorial" and "Select Level".

 When the player selects the "Rules & Regulations" button, general rules of the application will be displayed.
+Also, the players are encouraged to provide feedback on their experiences in playing the application for further improvement.

-The player can select the "Tutorial" button to view the tutorial video for an overview on how the application works.
+The player can select the "Tutorial" button to view the tutorial video for an overview on how the appl ication works.

-The player can select different stages of the application via a drop-down list.
+The application comes with 3 different stages that allows the player to select via a drop-down list.

 Lastly, once the player has selected the ideal stage, a "Start Game" button will become visible.
 The game will begin once the button is selected.